 |Human Resources (HR)||Collects information on federal employees.

-Creates a digital identity for each employee within the agency’s Human Resources applications.
+Creates a digital identity for each employee within the agency’s HR applications.

 |Office of the Chief Financial Officer (OCFO)||Processes and submits budget requests for ICAM investments.